 “In quantum systems, effective reset methods to combat entropy are much harder to engineer.
 The codes we use are one way to dump this entropy from the system.”

-Companies such as IBM, Google, Rigetti and IonQ have started or are about to start allowing quantum researchers to test their theoretical approaches on these small, noisy machines.
+Companies such as IBM, Google, Rigetti and IonQ have started or are about to start allowing researchers to test their theoretical approaches on these small, noisy machines.

-“These experiments are the first confirmation that the theoretical ability to detect errors in the operation of logical gates using quantum codes is advantageous in present-day devices, a significant step towards the goal of building large-scale quantum computers,” Harper says.
+“These experiments are the first confirmation that the theoretical ability to detect errors in the operation of logical gates using codes is advantageous in present-day devices, a significant step towards the goal of building large-scale quantum computers,” Harper says.